aurelien-riv/ariviere.github.io/_posts/2019-12-07-which-function-php-executing.markdown

 categories: [php]
 tags: [debugging, GDB, php-src]
 description: You have a PHP7 program running and not responding?
 I gonna tell you how to use GDB to print you process' stack trace at any time!
+excerpt: You have a PHP7 program running and not responding?
+I gonna tell you how to use GDB to print you process' stack trace at any time!
 ---

 # How to know which function PHP is currently executing and get its stack trace?